Part-time and Volunteer Staff

 - Troy Wellington Smith is a fourth-year PhD student in Scandinavian at the University of California, Berkeley.
 He holds a Master’s of Library Science degree from Clarion University of Pennsylvania and a Master’s in English literature from the University of Mississippi, where he defended a thesis entitled “Kierkegaard and Byron: Disability, Irony, and the Undead.”
 In addition to having participated several times in the Hong Kierkegaard Library Summer Fellows program, he is also an Assistant Editor of the Library’s Søren Kierkegaard Newsletter.
 At Berkeley, he plans to write a dissertation on Kierkegaard and Book History.

-A list of St. Olaf students who currently work at the Hong Kierkegaard Library during the academic year and/or summer months:
+A list of St. Olaf students currently working at the Hong Kierkegaard Library during the 2019/20 academic year.

-An international St. Olaf student from Bulgaria, Mattias is philosophy major and the current Editor in Chief of the The Reed: An Undergraduate Journal of Existentialism.
-Aside from spending his time at the Kierkegaard Library and arguing about humanity’s imminent enslavement to A.I., he is interested in pursuing a law degree after graduation.
+An international St. Olaf student from Bulgaria, Mattias is a Philosophy major and the current Editor in Chief of the The Reed: An Undergraduate Journal of Existentialism.